Now: Father Sky Publishing

 Before there was a company, there was a book, The Beginning Teacher’s Resource Handbook, which I wrote over the course of the 1981-1982 school year, started as a series of handouts for the 12 first-year teaching interns with whom I’d was working through the University of New Mexico.
 Once it was clear that I had an actual product for the coming year (and new group of interns), I realized that I needed to establish myself as a business.

 A dinner meeting left me with a long, overwhelming list of things to do which, one by one, I ticked off over the course of the next six months.
-By our follow-up meeting soon after that, I had thought up a name (Instructional Support Services), set up a separate bank account, gotten some letterhead printed (reflecting the off-site company mailing address), filled out the necessary paperwork with the state of New Mexico, and was ready to go.
+By our follow-up meeting soon after that, I had thought up a name (Instructional Support Services), set up a separate bank account, gotten some letterhead printed (reflecting an off-site company mailing address), filled out the necessary paperwork with the state of New Mexico, and was ready to go.

 Although Instructional Support Services was the name of the company, the whole point of having a company—at least at first—was to write, print, market, and sell copies of my first book.
 So when the book was ready to go to press, it seemed like I needed a separate division of the company, one that sounded like a publishing company.
 (Mind you, I had not yet worked with any actual publishers yet.)
 So I printed the books under the imprint I.S.S.
 Publishing.
 And so an empire was born.
 Ha!